“If you talk to a man in a language he understands, that goes to his head. If you talk to him in his own language, that goes to his heart.”

 Modern Foreign Languages at Kings Langley

-Modern Foreign Languages (MFL) teachers at Kings Langley School have drive, determination, creativity and passion for languages and are therefore able to offer an outstanding, life-changing opportunity for students at Kings Langley School.
-The MFL department at Kings Langley School is one of the strongest in the county, staffed by a diverse and considerate, highly skilled team of classroom practitioners.
-The MFL team has vastly improved its results over the past couple of years and this dedicated team are ready to take the next step in providing children with the language learning opportunity that they deserve.
+Modern foreign languages (MFL) teachers at Kings Langley School have drive, determination, creativity and passion for languages and are therefore able to offer an outstanding, life-changing opportunity for students.
+The MFL department is staffed by a diverse and considerate, highly skilled team of classroom practitioners.

 Mr P Burgin (Subject Leader)